ryonakano/pinit/CONTRIBUTING.md

 #### Refer to Existing Documentation Comments

-Setting the build option `doc` to `true` will generate HTML documentations from the code.
+Building the source code with the option `doc` to `true` will generate HTML documentations.

+You'll need the following extra dependencies to build:

+* valadoc

 Assuming that you've already built the project through the way described in the [README](README.md#for-developers):